 Mortgage protection insurance

 Learn about the different types of mortgage insurance, how much it costs and if you should get it

 What is mortgage protection insurance?

-Protection policies pay if you get seriously ill or die, and are commonly sold in combination with a mortgage.
+Protection policies pay if you get very ill or die.
+They're often sold with a mortgage.

 There are three main types of mortgage protection insurance.

-With income protection the insurer covers some or all of your regular income if you are too ill to work.
+With income protection the insurer covers some or all your regular income if you are too ill to work.

-This naturally compliments a home loan because it’s designed to cover regular commitments like mortgage payments.
+This works well with a home loan as it covers regular commitments like mortgage payments.
 It pays for a set amount of time or until you are fit to work again.

-Secondly there’s ‘critical illness cover’, which also pays if you fall seriously ill.
+Critical illness cover also pays if you fall very ill.

-This differs from income protection by paying in the form of a lump sum.
-The amount is established when taking out the policy.
+Unlike income protection, you pay in a lump sum.
+The cost is set when you take out the policy.

-Keep in mind that the definition of critical illness can differ amongst providers, so check terms and conditions prior to committing to a provider.
+Remember that the definition of critical illness can differ amongst providers.
+So check terms and conditions before you choose a provider.

 There are two main types of life insurance policy.
 'Term life insurance’, which protects you for a set amount of years.
 And ‘whole of life insurance’, that lasts until you die.

-Term life insurance can come in the form of level and decreasing, where decreasing term insurance is best suited to a repayment mortgage as the level of cover will reduce in line with the remaining mortgage balance.
+Term life insurance can come as level and decreasing.
+Decreasing term insurance is best suited to a repayment mortgage.
+This is because the level of cover will fall as the mortgage balance does.

-Whole life insurance will, naturally, cost a lot more, as there’s a guaranteed payout at the time of death.
+Whole life insurance will cost a lot more, as there’s a guaranteed payout at the time of death.

-It should be stressed that none of these products have anything to do with the infamous ‘mortgage payment protection insurance’, which was commonly mis-sold alongside mortgages before the global financial crisis.
+These products have nothing to do with ‘mortgage payment protection insurance’.
+This was often mis-sold with mortgages before the financial crisis.

 Do I need mortgage protection insurance?

-The industry deems it best practice to bring up your protection needs, so mortgage advisers may ask you about whether you’ve considered insurance when you get a mortgage.
+It's best to bring up your protection needs.
+Mortgage advisers may ask you if you’ve thought about insurance when you get a mortgage.